7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

 6. What Type of Roof Do I Have?

-- Shingles – Shingles are more prone to damage.
+– Shingles are more prone to damage.
 However, they are easier to repair than some of the other types of roofing material.
-This means that if your roof is damaged, and the current roof is in good condition, your insurance carrier is going to pay to repair your roof instead of replacing it if there is not much damage.
+This means that if your roof is damaged but mostly in good condition, your insurance carrier is going to pay to repair your roof instead of replacing it.

 - Discontinued materials – If you have damage on your roof and the materials are discontinued, the entire roof will need to be replaced.
 This is because there are no materials available to match the shape of the existing roof and the installation of a non-compatible product will cause leaks.
 When a material is discontinued, a new roof is normally paid for in full by an insurance company if it has been damaged.